 Federal and state laws regarding crime tend to overlap quite a bit.
 The key to determining if a crime will be tried as a federal case or a state case typically lies in where it was committed.
 If the crime was committed in a single state, say, New York, then it is classified as a state crime unless the classification of the offense qualifies it as a federal crime.

-The federal government does have a right under the Supremacy Clause of the U.S. Constitution to supersede state law and try a case in federal court if the crime fits the definition for both a federal crime as well as a state crime.
+The federal government does have a right under the Supremacy Clause of the U.S. Constitution to supersede state law and try a case in federal court if the crime fits the definition of both, a federal crime as well as a state crime.
 This often happens when federal law enforcement has a special interest in the case.
-In other words, you could commit a crime and think that you will be tried in a state court only to find yourself standing before a federal judge – another compelling reason to have an experienced criminal defense lawyer in your corner.
+In other words, you could commit a crime and think that you will be tried in a state court only to find yourself standing before a federal judge — another compelling reason to have an experienced criminal defense lawyer in your corner.
+The Litvak Law Firm’s attorneys are the misdemeanor defense lawyers Brooklyn residents turn to when they need skilled representation.

 Misdemeanors are crimes, but not as serious as felonies.
 In New York, they are categorized as Class A and Class B.